Magnus the Good Award : Advice for Applicants

 The selection committee will favor proposals for actual collaborations between faculty and students over proposals that represent student work supervised by a faculty member, or faculty work in which the student participates.

-Strong applications will situate the proposed project in the context of the student’s interests and work, and also in the context of the faculty member’s interests and work.
-They will also make clear the value of the work to each of the applicants.
+Strong applications will situate the proposed project in the context of the student’s interests and work, and also in the context of the faculty member’s interests and work, making clear the value of participating in the project to each of the applicants.

 The Award requires a commitment to make the results of the project public, but the selection committee appreciates the risk of failure entailed in any venturesome project, and will be happy to see the public sharing of surprising or unexpected results, as well as of hoped-for results.